 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) intended to improve financial reporting regarding leasing transactions.
 Under the new standard, a lessee is required to recognize leases on its balance sheet.
 At initial recognition of a lease, the lessee measures the liability for its lease obligation and the related right-to-use-asset at the present value of lease payments not yet paid.
-The guidance also requires qualitative and quantitative disclosures providing additional information about the amounts recorded in the financial statements.
-Chez Hope, Inc. has elected the package of practical expedients permitted, which includes applying Topic 842 only to leases with terms of over 12 months.
-Chez Hope, Inc. applied Topic 842 to all qualifying leases.
-The net effect of the implementation of the new accounting principle had no effect on beginning equity and is summarized below.
+A lease recognized in year of implementation eliminated a \$67,117 add-on.
+This add-on has been recognized as of June 30, 2024.